This document describes how to create an official standard translation and how to create a custom translation for your own system.

 In the "plugins" folder, there may exist a "languages" folder (not all plugins use extra texts).
 Follow the same instructions as above.

-Go to the "Admin" menu then "System" and choose "Manage Content".
+Go to the "Admin" menu then "System" and choose "Site Content".
 For each content item, you can use the language drop-down box to select the appropriate language version to edit.

 If contributing back to the base, you can use /pages/tools/site_text_to_lang.php?lang=(lang) to output the override text in a format compatible with the language files.